Conformal duality of the nonlinear Schr\"odinger equation: Theory and applications to parameter estimation: A. Conformal duality of the nonlinear Schrödinger equation

 For instance, the solutions of the ``W''-shaped graph of the polynomial $P$ shown in Fig.~\ref{fig:1}a employ a cross-ratio or elliptic modulus given by the relation

 Similarly, the solutions of a ``M''-shaped graph use the relation

 often referred to as the complementary elliptic modulus \cite{byrd2013handbook}.
+When employing a Möbius transform with $A/C \in (\sigma_3, \sigma_4)$ the ``W''-shaped graph is mapped to a ``M''-shaped graph.
+The roots get cyclically permuted in this process.
+More precisely this map changes the largest root of the original polynomial to the smallest root of the resulting polynomial thereby assuring the equivalency of the two cross-ratio presented.
 In case of a multiple root of the polynomial $P$, the cross-ratio employed in solutions given in terms of Jacobi elliptic functions, will either correspond to the trigonometric limit where $k^2=0$ or the hyperbolic limit with $k^2=1$.